 Check Your Internet Connection

-While it’s still possible to open the app and look at previously loaded photos when you’re not connected to the internet, uploading new photos is obviously not impossible.
+While it’s still possible to open the app and look at previously loaded photos when you’re not connected to the internet, uploading new photos is obviously not impossible. it will give the dreaded Instagram not posted yet error.

 If you think you can’t post on Instagram, be sure to check your internet connection first to determine if you’re actually connected.

-If the Wi-Fi icon is active but you still can’t connect, perhaps it’s just not connected properly.
+If the WiFi icon is active but you still can’t connect, perhaps it’s just not connected properly.
 You can turn Airplane Mode on and off to force your phone to reconnect to the internet.
 Now, upload a photo on Instagram and if the photo is not posted yet try again later.

-Another thing you can’t do on Instagram when you’re not connected to the internet is refresh your feed.
+Another thing you can’t do on the Instagram app when you’re not connected to the internet is refresh your feed.
 If you can’t do this either, it’s a 100% sure sign that you have a faulty connection.

-Change Your Data Settings On Instagram
+Change Your Data Settings On Instagram App

 There are also limits when it comes to how much data you can use on Instagram.
 If you’re not connected to Wi-Fi and you’re using data, make sure that your data usage isn’t being limited on the app itself.